 The debtor tracing industry is a multibillion pound operation.

 This dour and heavily regulated sector finds debtors using data agencies that have grown exponentially since Equifax, headed up by Travis Halford, set up in Manchester at the end of the 1980’s.
-Equifax, moving in from the United States of America stored information on paper – as the information and digital ages were still to evolve.
+Equifax, moving in from the United States of America stored information on paper inside ring binders arranged on shelves – as the information and digital ages were still to evolve.
 Manchester had been, something of a pioneer in collecting data about consumers as early as 1826 with the Manchester Guardian Society and the other credit reference agencies evolving when Experian demerged from: Great Universal Stores, in 2006.

 Burton Regan Limited set up in Leeds in 1999 to take advantage of the cities rapidly expanding legal sector.
 It was no surprise that law firms that had serviced the requirements of building societies and banks as well as many of the UK’s retailers were starting to take an increasing proportion of the debt trace and recovery market.
 The Callcredit Information Group, formed from a conglomeration of trade groups in Leeds around: 2000.